DonthiGeethikaBhargavi/AI-Chat-Assistant/README.md

 # AI-Chat-Assistant

 AI-Chat-Assistant is an application developed using Expo and TypeScript.
-It serves as a basic demonstration of utilizing OpenAI's models for text generation, image generation, and speech-to-text functionalities.
+It serves as a basic demonstration of utilizing **AI models** for text generation, image generation, and speech-to-text functionalities.
 Users can interact with these models through the application, which is compatible with **Android**, **iOS**, and **Web** platforms.

 ## Features

-- **Text Generation:** Generate text using OpenAI's GPT models by providing prompts.
+- **Text Generation:** Generate text using AI language models by providing prompts.
-- **Image Generation:** Generate images based on textual descriptions using OpenAI's DALL-E model.
+- **Image Generation:** Generate images based on textual descriptions using AI image models.
-- **Speech-to-Text:** Convert spoken words into text using OpenAI's speech recognition model.
+- **Speech-to-Text:** Convert spoken words into text using AI speech recognition models.

 ## Usage